-Click here to see more about Bill Floyd's award evening.
+Click here to see photos and more about Bill Floyd's award evening.

 William “Bill” S. Floyd, Jr, born January 23, 1935, is a fourth generation San Franciscan.
 He joined San Francisco’s Forest Hill neighborhood troop, Troop 88, and earned his Eagle Scout Award on Dec 5, 1949.
 Selected to the Order of the Arrow, he was recognized with the Vigil Honor for his distinguished contributions.
 In 1950, Bill attended the National Jamboree at Valley Forge as Senior Patrol Leader of the San Francisco troop and fondly recalls seeing President Harry Truman and General Dwight Eisenhower.